-Although a binding financial agreement can be signed at any point during a relationship, it is preferable that the agreement be put in place before getting married or entering into a de facto relationship (i.e. living together).
+The Family Law Act 1975 (Cth) allows married couples and de facto couples to enter into financial agreements which are legally binding.
+Although a binding financial agreement can be signed at any point during a relationship, it is preferable that the agreement is put in place before getting married or entering into a de facto relationship (i.e. living together).

-Whether you are thinking about getting married or not, establishing the agreement while you are happy in your relationship is far more likely to result in an agreement that is fair to both of you, and will ultimately save you time and money.
+Whether you are thinking about getting married or remaining in a de facto relationship for the foreseeable future, establishing the agreement while you are happy in your relationship is far more likely to result in a prenuptial or de facto financial agreement that is fair to both of you, and will ultimately save you time and money.

 Protecting your wealth in relationships